N-I (rocket)

-The N-I or N-1 was a derivative of the American Thor-Delta rocket, produced under license in Japan.
-The N stood for "Nippon" (Japan).
-It used a Long Tank Thor first stage, a Mitsubishi Heavy Industries-designed LE-3 engine on the second stage, and three Castor SRMs.
-Seven were launched between 1975 and 1982, before it was replaced by the N-II.
-Six of the seven launches were successful, however on the fifth flight, there was recontact between the satellite and the third stage, which caused the satellite to fail.
+The N-I or N-1 was a derivative of the American Thor-Delta rocket produced under license in Japan.
+The "N" stood for "Nippon" (Japan).
+The vehicle used a Long Tank Thor first stage derived from the PGM-17 Thor intermediate-range ballistic missile, a Mitsubishi Heavy Industries-designed LE-3 engine on the second stage, and three Castor 2 solid rocket motors.
+An optional third stage, the Star-37N solid motor, was used on three of the seven launches.

+Seven N-I rockets were launched between 1975 and 1982, after which the vehicle was replaced by the N-II.
+Six launches were successful.
+The fifth flight failed after the payload and third stage collided shortly after separation.

-On 29 February 1976, the second N-I conducted the only orbital launch, as of February 2024, to occur on a leap day.
+On 29 February 1976, the second N-I launch conducted the only orbital launch on a leap day, as of February 2024.